 What the numbers actually show

-The incentive structure for the ticketing platform is different from the incentive structure for the artist.
+The incentive structures for a ticketing platform and an artist are not the same.
 A 5% fee on a $150 ticket is $7.50.
 A 5% fee on a $390 ticket is $19.50.
-The platform benefits from surge pricing in ways the artist doesn't.
-When the industry frames dynamic pricing as pro-artist, it's worth asking whose revenue model it actually optimizes.
+The platform benefits from surge pricing in ways the artist doesn't, and in ways the artist's long-term relationship with fans actively works against.
+When the industry frames dynamic pricing as pro-artist revenue optimization, it's worth asking whose revenue model it actually optimizes.

 The lesson that scales down

-You don't need $2 billion in tour revenue to apply this.
-The principle scales.
-When you treat the people who show up like the relationship matters — because it does — they come back.
+You don't need $2 billion in tour revenue for the principle to apply.
+When you treat the people who show up like the relationship matters (consistent pricing, no fee shock, no sense that the house is running a different game than the one they thought they were playing), they come back.
 They bring people.
-They become the kind of fan who puts money down in advance because they trust the artist will deliver.
+They spend money on merchandise because they feel good about being there.